atalayf/atalayf/README.md

 - 👋 Hi, I’m @atalayf
 - 👀 I’m interested in Data Science and Machine Learning
-- 🌱 I’m currently studying data science and machine learning using Python
+- 🌱 I’m currently working as a research assistant @ University of Michigan.
 - 💞️ I’m looking to collaborate on data science projects that use python
 - 📫 How to reach me: email atalayfa@gmail.com